 ACCOMMODATION: Hotel | LUNCH: Excluded | DINER: Excluded | BREAKFAST: Included TRANSPORATION: Private Vehicle

-After breakfast, depart for Marovezo to visit the Peyreiras Reserve with its butterflies, reptiles and chameleons, tomatoes frogs, snakes.
-Continuation to Manambato, leaving the humid forest behind you and enter to the real East.
-Upon arrival in Manambato, you will embark to your boat to join “Akanin’ny Nofy” or the nest of dreams (it takes approximate 1h transfer).
+Early breakfast and then depart for Manambato, leaving the humid forest behind you and enter to the real East.
+Upon arrival in Manambato, you will embark to your shuttle boat to join “Akanin’ny Nofy” or the nest of dreams and discover along the way the beautiful scenery.
 Upon arrival, check in at your hotel.

 ACCOMMODATION: Hotel | LUNCH: Excluded | DINER: Excluded | BREAKFAST: Included TRANSPORATION: Private Vehicle & boat